-- You can't use wazo-upgrade if you have not run the wizard yet - Upgrading from a version prior to XiVO 1.2 is not supported. - When upgrading Wazo, you must also upgrade all associated XiVO Clients.
+- You can't use wazo-upgrade if you have not run the wizard yet - Upgrading from a deprecated version is not supported.

+• When upgrading Wazo, you must also upgrade all associated XiVO Clients.
 There is currently no retrocompatibility on older XiVO Client versions.
 The only exception is Wazo 16.16, which is compatible with XiVO Client 16.13.